AustinKelsay/nostr-mcp-server/README.md

 5. `getSentZaps`: Fetches zaps sent by a user, including detailed payment information
 6. `getAllZaps`: Fetches both sent and received zaps for a user, clearly labeled with direction and totals
 7. `searchNips`: Search through Nostr Implementation Possibilities (NIPs) with relevance scoring

+### Identity & Profile Management Tools
+8. `createKeypair`: Generate new Nostr keypairs in hex and/or npub/nsec format
+9. `createProfile`: Create a new Nostr profile (kind 0 event) with metadata
+10. `updateProfile`: Update an existing Nostr profile with new metadata

+### Note Creation & Publishing Tools
+11. `createNote`: Create unsigned kind 1 note events with specified content and tags
+12. `signNote`: Sign note events with a private key, generating cryptographically valid signatures
+13. `publishNote`: Publish signed notes to specified Nostr relays
+14. `postNote`: All-in-one authenticated note posting using an existing private key (nsec/hex)

+### Anonymous Tools
-8. `sendAnonymousZap`: Prepare an anonymous zap to a profile or event, generating a lightning invoice for payment
+15. `sendAnonymousZap`: Prepare an anonymous zap to a profile or event, generating a lightning invoice for payment
-9. `postAnonymousNote`: Post an anonymous note using a randomly generated one-time keypair
+16. `postAnonymousNote`: Post an anonymous note using a randomly generated one-time keypair

 All tools fully support both hex public keys and npub format, with user-friendly display of Nostr identifiers.